-Almost 40 years after the RCMP wrote its report, Gamailie Kilukishak told QIA researchers that he did not want his son to be living in a hostel, so in 1967 even though "nobody told me [to move], I wanted to follow for the love towards my child."
+One of the first federal initiatives in Pond Inlet was to build a school and student hostels, which was accompanied by pressure on Inuit families to enrol their children.
+When northern officials began to insist on compulsory school attendance, many of the Tununirmiut faced a difficult choice.
+In 1965, the entire population of an ilagiit nunagivaktangat moved into Pond Inlet and the RCMP reported that they did so because people wished "to be close to their children attending the school."
+Gamailie Kilukishak later told QIA researchers that he did not want his son to be living in a hostel, so in 1967 even though "nobody told me [to move], I wanted to follow for the love towards my child."
 Similarly, the government's provision of housing, with loans and grants to pay for the new accommodation, encouraged the Tununirmiut to move to Pond Inlet.
 Moses Kasarnak remembers, "We were directly told that if we moved we would get a house and that it would have a table and dishes."
-By 1968, the RCMP observed that Inuit occupied 46 homes of varied types, but housing was not always ready to accommodate those who were arriving in reaction to the enforcement of schooling attendance.
+By 1968, the RCMP observed that Inuit occupied forty-six homes of varied types, but housing was not always ready to accommodate those who were arriving in reaction to the enforcement of schooling attendance.
 Apphia Kiliktee remembered,

-A teacher came down to our camp and told us that we had to go to school.
+A teacher came down to our camp and told us that we had to go to school....
 Knowing there was no housing in Pond Inlet, we ended up in a tent near the river.
 The whole winter we stayed in the tent.
 It was so difficult for us.
 We didn't have any food to eat.
-Every morning we woke up to everything frozen.
+Every morning we woke up to everything frozen....
 All I remember is my grandmother trying to use a teapot to cook with.

-It was two years before her family got a house and then 20 people had to share the 12-by-24-foot structure.
+It was two years before her family got a house and then twenty people had to share the 12-by-24-foot structure.

 Other factors also influenced the Tununirmiut to settle in Pond Inlet.
 Wage employment was increasingly available and provided income to help support living in the settlement.
-The number of Inuit working full-time with qallunaat agencies (the government, HBC, RCMP and the nursing station) rose from seven in 1962 to twenty-three in 1968.
+The number of Inuit working full-time with Qallunaat agencies (DIAND, HBC, RCMP, and the nursing station) rose from seven in 1962 to twenty-three in 1968.
 In addition, the growing settlement required workers to keep its services operating.
 There were increases in seasonal employment as well, particularly in construction work.
-On the land, mining exploration and tote road construction to Mary River (1962-65) provided summer work for up to eight men.
-As in the past, Inuit knowledge of the land was also in demand guiding the RCMP, sports hunters, and geologists, yet payment for their casual work was not always certain.
+On the land, mining exploration and tote road construction to Mary River